MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/eye-tracking-calibration.md

 LaunchUriAsync(Uri(L"ms-settings:privacy-eyetracker"));
 ```

-You should never launch the settings app automatically or prompt the user repeatedly.
+You should avoid launching the settings app automatically or prompt the user repeatedly.
 Instead, find a relavant location in your UI where you can communicate the current state of ET accesss, explain the the value of eye tracking for your application, and provide a button for the user to launch it themselves.

 ### Delaying the access request
 A common reason for accidentally declining the access request is the user being spammed by multiple popups when the app first launches.
 A best practice here is to wait and request access only at the first moment when eye tracking will be used by your app.
 For example, the first time an ET-optimized menu appears.
 As a result, the user will have more context and less distraction while making their choice, reducing the chance that they will need to change it later.